kishkath/kishkath/README.md

-### Hello👋
+### Hello Techies,👋

-Python is my best-friend & Computer vision is my favorite friend.
+- Python is my best-friend & Computer vision is my favorite friend.
 Java, SQL are my distant relatives.
+- I can contribute if give me time for learning.

 <!--
 **kishkath/kishkath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.